gunnarpope/cryptography/README.md

-# cryptography
+# Cryptography for Code Rebels
 A collection of cryptographic protocols, examples, and best practices.
+Use these methods to help secure your work, writing, code, ideas, and collaborations from those who are not invited to the party.

+author: @gunnarpope

+Each folder contains cryptographic methods for each language or protocol listed.

 ### Diffie-Hellman Key Exchange
 Achieve perfect forward secrecy using the ephemeral Diffie-Hellman Key exchange.
     $ node javascript/DiffieHellman.js

 ### SSH Key Generation
-Generate a key pair to establish secure connections using SSH protocol.
+Look at folder `ssh/` for instructions on how to setup SSH keys with a remote server to secure data in transit.
+Here's a quick example of how to generate a key pair to establish secure connections using SSH protocol.

     ~/repos/cryptography $ ssh-keygen -t rsa
     Generating public/private rsa key pair.